Skip to Content

 If you want a career as a food scientist, start by earning a two-year food science degree at Normandale.
 You’ll save money taking core classes like math, chemistry and English.
 And you’ll learn scientific and agricultural principles that form the foundation of how food is grown, produced and processed.

-When you complete the associate of science (AS) food science degree here, you can seamlessly transfer to complete a bachelor’s degree in food science at the University of Minnesota’s College of Food, Agriculture and Natural Resource Sciences (CFANS).
+When you complete the associate degree in food science here, you can seamlessly transfer to complete a bachelor’s degree in food science at the University of Minnesota’s College of Food, Agriculture and Natural Resource Sciences (CFANS).
 We have a one-of-a-kind partnership with them.

 $74940